GBLS/docassemble-MAEvictionDefense/docassemble/MAEvictionDefense/data/templates/README.md

 # Template directory

-If you want to use non-standard document templates with pandoc, put template files in this directory.
+If you want to use templates for document assembly, put them in this directory.